pradneshfernandez/coreference-resolution/docs/Analysis_Section.md

 `"राहुल आज बाज़ार गया था। </z>0 सेब ख़रीदने थे क्योंकि <m> उसकी </m>0 माँ को सेब पसंद हैं।"`

 This robust capability to systematically trace both explicit boundaries (`<m> ... </m>`) and hidden syntactical omissions (`</z>`) onto unified cluster integers defines the efficiency curve charted in our quantitative scores, specifically validating the approach for morphologically complex Indian languages.

+## 4.5 Error Analysis: Where and Why the Model Fails

+Despite significantly outperforming traditional encoder architectures (often averaging ~65% F1 for these Indian languages), the ~72.85% CoNLL score leaves an implicit error margin.
+The model primarily fails across three specific linguistic and architectural challenges:

+1. **Agglutinative Morphology (Specifically in Tamil):**
+   Tamil syntax frequently fuses multiple grammatical markers (case, tense, person, number) onto a single root word.
+Standard LLM tokenizers aggressively fractionate these complex words into meaningless subwords.
+Because the structural "anchor" is destroyed during tokenization, the model's predictive map occasionally struggles to align pronouns to these fragmented entities.

+2. **Ambiguity in Zero Mentions (Pro-Drop Confusion):**
+   When resolving a dropped pronoun (`</z>`), the model is forced to infer context.
+If a sentence introduces two logical entities of the *same* gender close together, the model occasionally defaults to merging the cluster with the structurally closest entity rather than tracking the wider narrative flow.

+3. **Cross-Frame Drift ("Chain Breakage"):**
+   To bypass the LLM's static context window limit, long documents are evaluated in overlapping narrative chunks (frames).
+If a coreferential entity ceases to be mentioned for several paragraphs and then reappears outside of the current active frame span, the cross-frame postprocessor (Algorithm 1) sometimes fails to link it back to its original global ID, accidentally spawning a brand new, disconnected cluster.